datastax/kaap/docs/usage.md

 ### Authentication
 Apache Pulsar supports different authentication ways.
-The operator have a specific option to facilitate the authentication.
+The operator comes with options to facilitate the authentication.
-In order to setup [JWT Authentication](https://pulsar.apache.org/docs/2.11.x/security-jwt/), you can simply set authentication to true.
+In order to setup the [JWT Authentication](https://pulsar.apache.org/docs/2.11.x/security-jwt/), you can simply set authentication to `true`.

 ```
 global: